 What Did You Eat Yesterday Summary

-The show takes place in Japan, focusing on a lawyer named Shiro and his hairdresser boyfriend Kenji, who live together in an apartment.
-Both men are in their early forties and they have been in a committed relationship for a couple of years now.
-Shiro’s serious and practical personality is the polar opposite of the lively and whimsical Kenji, but they always find a way to compromise for each other’s eccentricities.
+Both in their early forties, Shiro and Kenji live together in an apartment.
+They have been in a committed relationship for several years.
+Shiro’s serious and practical personality is the polar opposite of the lively and whimsical Kenji.
+Nonetheless, the boyfriends always find a way to compromise each other’s eccentricities.

 Shiro is very passionate about cooking.
 Every episode features an extended segment of Shiro preparing a delicious meal for Kenji after work.
-When shopping for ingredients, Shiro has an obsessive habit of chasing down bargains, which is a frequent source of comedy.
-His penny-pinching ways sometimes clash with Kenji’s extravagant flair, especially when the latter indulges in buying unhealthy foods or expensive gifts.
+When shopping for ingredients, Shiro has an obsessive habit of chasing down bargains, which provides a frequent source of comedy.
+His penny-pinching ways sometimes clash with Kenji’s extravagant tendencies.
+Kenji loves indulging in unhealthy foods and expensive gifts, which gets frowned upon by Shiro.

-A lot of the drama comes from the fact that Shiro is still closeted and not entirely comfortable with his sexuality yet.
-It doesn’t help that his office coworkers often speculate about his private life, although Shiro insists on being as reserved as possible.
-Shiro’s traditional parents are still coming to terms with their son’s sexuality and haven’t met his boyfriend yet.
-Kenji is understanding, but not always patient with being the secret in Shiro’s life.
+A lot of the drama comes from the fact that Shiro is still closeted and not comfortable with his sexuality.
+It doesn’t help that his office coworkers often speculate about his private life, although he insists on being as reserved as possible.
+In addition, Shiro’s traditional parents are still coming to terms with their son’s sexuality.
+They haven’t met his boyfriend yet.
+Kenji is understanding but not always patient with being the secret in Shiro’s life.

 What Did You Eat Yesterday Cast